dipeshjoshi4/myReact/README.md

 # what is node-modules
--in reactjs whteevr the dependecy you install that all are store in node-modules
+- in reactjs whteevr the dependecy you install that all are store in node-modules
-- in real-project there is so much dependecy inso so much file store is node_modules -we dont give that file in production so for that we use to .gitignore and make it ignore this files
+- in real-project there is so much dependecy inso so much file store is node_modules
+- we dont give that file in production so for that we use to .gitignore and make it ignore this files
+- all the dependecy and packages which need to made react app it will be store here and their details will be there

 # what is sign in before dependcy in
 ~ || ^ => whenevr a small updates comes this sign will be update the version .its called creat